bregnery/HHESTIA/training/README.md

-# Training HHESTIA
+# Training BEST

-The programs in this directory train the HHESTIA.
+The programs in this directory train BEST.

 ## Instructions for HHESTIA without images